mrzmmr/remark-behead/Readme.md

 ###### options.before

-Manipulates nodes before but not including the given string.
-**Note:** When using this option, behead will stop working at the first occurrence of the given string.
+Manipulates heading nodes before but not including the given string. **Note:** When using this option, behead will stop working at the first occurrence of the given string.

 **Examples**